Fractional Controller Services

 The primary difference between a controller and a fractional controller lies in the scope of their engagement and often the size and needs of the companies they serve.
 Let’s dive into the distinctions:

-Engagement Duration
+Engagement Duration and Frequency

 Controller: Typically a full-time, salaried employee who oversees the accounting functions of a company on a daily basis.